GET A FREE ESTIMATE

 2. Missing Shingles

 You should be able to tell that you have missing shingles without having to get up on the roof.
 It’ll be fairly obvious that a shingle is missing when you see a gap in the rows of shingles on your roof.
-If it’s tough to see, you can definitely get up on a ladder to take a peak without actually getting up on the roof.
+If it’s tough to see, you can definitely get up on a ladder to take a peek without actually getting up on the roof.

 Strong winds and storms can easily blow off shingles if you have an aging roof or it was previously damaged or installed poorly.
 A gust of wind can easily lift a shingle that’s been loosened prior and blow it off.
-Without a shingle protecting even that tiny section of your roof makes it immediately susceptible to leaks.
+Without a shingle adding protection, even that tiny section of your roof makes it immediately susceptible to leaks.

 3. Damaged or Cracked Shingles